 This overview post tells the WWI history of Camp Evans, the Marconi Belmar station.
 It was a significant communications control point and research site during the United States involvement in WWI.
 In fact, it was the central hub of wireless communications between Washington and the American Forces in Europe.
 It was the control facility of the Belmar-New Brunswick link to Europe.
-The major trans-Atlantic wireless stations, for example the German Stations at Tuckerton, NJ and Sayville, NY as well as the Chatham, MA station on Cape Cod were connected by land lines to the Belmar Station.
-The site was an early electronic countermeasures and suspected enemy message collection for decoding.
+The major trans-Atlantic wireless stations, for example, the German Stations at Tuckerton, NJ, and Sayville, NY as well as the Chatham, MA station on Cape Cod were connected by landlines to the Belmar Station.
+The site was an early electronic countermeasure and suspected enemy message collection for decoding.
 The site hosted significant persons during this period who contributed to the advance of radio technology.
 The site also dispatched some of the most important diplomatic radiograms for President Wilson during the war.

 An excellent resource: RADIO REMINISCENCES: A HALF CENTURY by A. Hoyt Taylor